Purchasing firearms online is perfectly legal under federal law!

 The first step to purchasing a gun online is finding a willing FFL in your area!

-Trust us, we know that you just got done reading one of our gun reviews and can’t wait to buy your gun online, but it’ll help if you already know where you’re going to have the gun sent (and how much it might cost you).
+Trust us, we know that you just got done reading one of our gun reviews and can’t wait to buy your gun online, but it’ll help if you already know where you’ll have the gun sent (and how much it might cost you).

 You need to confirm that the local FFL is willing to accept transfers shipped to you.
 Some FFLs don’t like this because they see online gun sales as competition.

 However, most FFLs also charge a fee for their time and service.
 So, they should see it as extra money that they may not have had otherwise, but some don’t.

-Because of potential issues of finding a willing FFL (usually very easy) and the chance that the FFL may charge too high fo a transfer fee, many people are getting their own FFLs.
-One personal benefit of starting your own firearms business is that guns can be shipped straight to them and they don’t need to rely on another FFL.
-If you get your FFL at home, you can have the gun shipped straight to your house.
+Because of potential issues finding a willing FFL (although usually very easy), and the chance that the FFL may charge too high of a transfer fee, many people are getting their own FFLs.
+One personal benefit of starting your own firearms business is that guns can be shipped straight to you; no need to rely on another FFL.
+If you get your FFL at home, you can have guns shipped directly to your house.

 You can buy the firearm online first, but it’ll help during the checkout process to know where to ship the online firearm purchase.
 It will also help to understand any particular state laws that might affect what you can purchase, whether it be a long gun like a rifle or shotgun, or whether it is a handgun.